dyhes/zulip/docs/git/overview.md

 - We use [zulipbot][zulip-rtd-zulipbot-usage] to manage our issues and pull requests to create a better GitHub workflow for contributors.

-- We provide some handy **[Zulip-specific Git scripts][zulip-rtd-zulip-tools]** for developers to easily do tasks like fetching and rebasing a pull request, cleaning unimportant branches, etc. These reduce the common tasks of testing other contributors' pull requests to single commands.
+- We provide some handy **[Aloha-specific Git scripts][zulip-rtd-zulip-tools]** for developers to easily do tasks like fetching and rebasing a pull request, cleaning unimportant branches, etc. These reduce the common tasks of testing other contributors' pull requests to single commands.

-Finally, install the [Zulip developer environment][zulip-rtd-dev-overview], and then [configure continuous integration for your fork][zulip-git-guide-fork-ci].
+Finally, install the [Aloha developer environment][zulip-rtd-dev-overview], and then [configure continuous integration for your fork][zulip-git-guide-fork-ci].

 ---

-The following sections will help you be awesome with Zulip and Git/GitHub in a rebased-based workflow.
+The following sections will help you be awesome with Aloha and Git/GitHub in a rebased-based workflow.
 Read through it if you're new to Git, to a rebase-based Git workflow, or if you'd like a Git refresher.